CoryMcCartan/conformalbayes/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This release fixes CRAN notes caused by documentation incompatible with HTML5 standards.
+* This is a resubmission.
+It fixes a URL in the DESCRIPTION which had been redirected.
+This release also fixes CRAN notes caused by documentation incompatible with HTML5 standards.

 * Examples should take less than five seconds to run but may occasionally exceed that time depending on the computing power of the environment in which they are